alendr/homework/readme.md

 ## Your application

-Describe how to install and use your application.
+Describe here how to install and use your application.

 ### How to set up application: